Selling online to the USA in 2020: a five-step guide to setting up US fulfilment

 What’s more, you’ll not only save on the shipping costs – you’ll also give your US customers a better experience, with faster delivery times, no customs duty surprises and easier, cheaper returns.

 So how do you get started?
-In this post, we show you the five steps you’ll need to take to use a US fulfilment centre, using our own location in Columbus, Ohio (pictured above) as an example.
+In this post, we show you the five steps you’ll need to take to use a US fulfilment centre, using James and James’s own location in Columbus, Ohio (pictured above) as an example.

 1. Register as a foreign for-profit corporation